aurav2001/aurav2001/README.md

 ### 👨‍💻 About Me

+- 🔭 I’m currently working on building specialized platforms like **[Remote IT Project.
 - 🔭 I’m currently working on building specialized platforms like **[HRMC (Human Resource Management System)](https://github.com/aurav2001/HRMS)**.
 - 🌱 I’m currently deepening my knowledge in **React, Node.js, and MongoDB** optimization.
 - 👯 I’m looking to collaborate on Open Source projects or specialized Web Interfaces.